kubernauts-dev/kubernauts-dev.github.io/_posts/2019-05-24-explore-packages-golang-kubernetes.md

 ---
-title: "Exploring packages from golang client"
+title: "Exploring packages from Golang client"
 categories:
   - Introduction
 tags:
-  - kubernetes
+  - Kubernetes
   - client
-  - golang
+  - Golang
 ---

-In [last blog post](https://kubernauts.dev/introduction/2019/04/07/intro-kubernetes-clients.html), we learnt about golang kubernetes client and various ways of installing it.
+In [last blog post](https://kubernauts.dev/introduction/2019/04/07/intro-kubernetes-clients.html), we learnt about Golang kubernetes client and various ways of installing it.

 There are various packages which will be used for most of the times during development.